PoomSmart/EmojiFonts/README.md

 `extractor.py` extracts PNG emoji images from the font - and opens up the possibility to theme the emoji font!

 `otf2otc.py` combines TTF (True Type Font) fonts into a single TTC (True Type Collection) font.
-Fron iOS 10, Apple Color Emoji is built as TTC.
+From iOS 10, Apple Color Emoji is built as TTC.

 # Theming